Collection Development Policy

 Faculty are encouraged to make recommendations in their respective disciplines and to incorporate library materials into course development.
 Faculty recommendations are required to support the curriculum and instructional programs of COCC and the needs of students, faculty and staff of the College.

-Faculty are encouraged to confer with the Collection Development & Acquisitions Librarian, and employ professional discipline-related journals and other review sources in determining their collection recommendations.
-Electronic CHOICE, other sources, and a library book order form are available at the Library’s Collection Development page.
+Faculty are encouraged to confer with the Collection Development & Acquisitions Librarian and to employ professional discipline-related journals and other review sources in determining their collection recommendations.
+Electronic CHOICE, other sources, and a library book order form are available at the Library’s Collections page.

 COCC’s course and program proposal forms now include a section pertaining to library materials.
 Faculty and staff planning new courses and new programs are encouraged to contact the Collection Development & Acquisitions Librarian and discuss resources needed to support those programs.